Teaching Sells: Does it Work?

 a) register lissowerbutts.com and bluewidgetsforaustralians.com ($7 each/year plus $8/month for hosting)

-b) I’d install Wordpress (free) on both of them.
+b) I’d install WordPress (free) on both of them.
 On my name domain I’d just put up a few pages of resume type blurb plus a buy now buttom for my book – probably from Amazon

 c) on the site named for my book I’d spend a bit more time.
 I’d put up some basic articles which encourage people who are interested to read more by buying the book.
 I’d maybe install aweber or similar to start capturing a list of people who are interested (especially if I intend to publish more books!).
 I would adverstise book signing and other related gigs, I’d put youtube videos up of me speaking.
 I’d regularly uddate this site particularly initially – about 2/3 times a week.